OpenPegasus/OpenPegasusDocker/README.md

 The following must be present prior to building images.

 * Docker version 19.x.x or later
-* SSH keys that allow access to GitHub and the OpenPegasus github repository

-## How to Build the Images
+## Building the Images
 Building the OpenPegasus WBEM Server image is a two step process:

 1. Building the server build image which starts with a Linux image (Ubuntu) and adds the tools and variables to be able to checkout the OpenPegasus source code and build OpenPegasus from within that build container.

+2. Running the build image container which includes Makefile targets for
+   * checking out OpenPegasus source code,
+   * building and testing OpenPegasus,
+   * provisioning the server with a CIM repository and providers,
-2. Running the build container which includes targets for checking out OpenPegasus source code, building OpenPegasus, testing OpenPegasus, and creating the OpenPegasus run image with just the runtime components of OpenPegasus and whatever provisioning choices you have made.
+   * creating the OpenPegasus run image with just the runtime components of OpenPegasus and whatever provisioning choices you have made.

-OpenPegasus must be provisioned with any required providers and CIM Model components for the target environment.
+OpenPegasus must be provisioned with any required providers and CIM Model components in a repository for the target environment.
 The default is to build the server with the OpenPegasus test environment that includes an number of providers and a CIM repository based on a DMTF released schema.

-### How to Build the WBEM Server Build Image
+### Build the OpenPegasus Build Image
 To build the docker image for building the OpenPegasus WBEM Server image first set the docker image version in the version.txt file.
 Next execute the following build command.